Soused herring: History

 This process of preparing herring (known as "gibbing") was developed in the Middle Ages by the Dutch.
 Herrings are caught between the end of May and the beginning of July in the North Sea near Denmark or Norway, before the breeding season starts.
-This is because herrings at this time are unusually rich in oils (over 15%) and their roe and milt have not started to develop.
+This is because herrings at this time are richer in oils (over 15%) and their roe and milt have not started to develop.